successible/cleanslate/README.md

 }
 ```

+- Create a `service-account.json` with your service account credentials.
+This is required to allow Cypress to log in with Firebase.
+You can find the service account credentials on the Service accounts tab.
+This tab is within the Project Settings page on Firebase.

-- Login with Firebase via `firebase login`.
+- Login with Firebase via `npx firebase login`.
-- Run `firebase deploy` locally to deploy the Firebase functions in `/functions`.
+- Run `npx firebase deploy` to deploy the Firebase functions in `/functions`.

 ## Developing it locally